 The LG 24GN650-B is a great vertical monitor if you’re shopping for something in the 24-inch category.
 Its strong suit is definitely gaming, but there are a few non-gaming features to enjoy as well.

 But let’s start with gaming first.
-The 144 Hz refresh rate and 1 ms response time are both must-haves for gaming in 2021.
+The 144 Hz refresh rate and 1 ms response time are both must-haves for gaming in 2023.
 AMD FreeSync Premium support ensures smooth gaming no matter what your framerate.
+Whether you’re looking to game vertically or switch this to horizontal mode when you’re off the clock, the 24GN650-B will handle any games you throw at it.

 Source: LG